 A "lost and found" collection area is located on each campus.
-If your child has lost an item, please encourage him or her to check the lost and found area.
-The district discourages students from bringing to school personal items of high monetary value, as the district is not responsible for lost or stolen items.
+A student who loses an item should check the lost and found box.
+The district discourages bringing personal items of high monetary value to school, as the district is not responsible for lost or stolen items.
 The campus will dispose of lost and found items periodically.